Dr Nicholas Sarantakis

-My areas of expertise are especially working through life and personal identity crises and psychological trauma from an integrative psychotherapy perspective.
-Meanwhile, I have experience of working with very diverse client populations, ages and presenting difficulties (most typically with anxiety, depression and low self-esteem).
+My areas of expertise are especially working through life transitions and personal identity crises and psychological trauma from an integrative psychotherapy perspective.
+Meanwhile, I have experience of working with very diverse client populations, ages and presenting difficulties (most typically with anxiety, depression, relational difficulties and low self-esteem).

 What motivates me to do this fascination work?
 The fact that trying to understand others, connecting with them and hopefully helping them become happier brings more meaning and purpose to my own life, it helps me understand myself better and grow as a therapist and as a person.

-I am a qualified Counselling Psychologist in the U.K., a Lecturer and researcher in Counselling Psychology at York St. John University and a psychotherapist with a diverse experience both from the United Kingdom and abroad.
+I am an HCPC accredited Counselling Psychologist and a Senior Lecturer, researcher and Programme Leader of the Counselling Psychology Doctorate at the Metanoia Institute for Counselling and Psychotherapy in London and a psychotherapist with a diverse experience both from the United Kingdom and abroad.
 I have full training to deliver CBT (Cognitive Behavioural Therapy) and Humanistic Therapy for a variety of psychological issues and difficulties.

-I also have a psychodynamic 5-year long professional training in groups, families and couples and I have worked therapeutically in a broad variety of settings, including a psychiatric clinic, private practice, charities, schools, universities and counselling centres with clients of all ages and from a diversity of social, cultural and personal backgrounds.
+I also have a psychodynamic 5-year long professional training in group, couple & family therapy and I have worked therapeutically in a broad variety of settings, including a psychiatric clinic, private practice, charities, schools, universities and counselling centres with clients of all ages and from a diversity of social, cultural and personal backgrounds.